Nora Dalmasso Murder Details and Investigation Timline

 It was nearly 2 decades ago when Nora Raquel Dalmasso Macarrón, better known as simply Nora Dalmasso, was found horrifically murdered on a single bed inside her own lavish home.
 Unfortunately, though, what ensued was not only an extensive investigation but also pure chaos owing to intense media involvement and mismanagement of the scene as well as the evidence.
 It thus comes as no surprise that this entire ordeal has since been deemed one of Argentina’s most infamous cases and even been explored in Netflix’s ‘The Many Deaths of Nora Dalmasso.’

-Born on January 17, 1955, to Murió María “Nené” Delia Grassi and her husband, the Dalmasso head, Nora Dalmasso grew up in the affluent, high society of Río Cuarto without issues.
-The truth is the family was prominent in town owing to a blend of their socio-economic status through their many businesses, shopping malls, local services, etc., and their sheer generosity.
-She was arguably one of the most beautiful women in the area, too, resulting in her often inadvertently being the center of attention, especially as she later tied the knot with Marcelo Macarrón.
+Born on January 17, 1955, to Murió María “Nené” Delia Grassi and her husband, Nora Raquel Dalmasso grew up in the affluent, high society of Río Cuarto, Argentina.
+The family was prominent in town owing to a blend of their socio-economic status through their many businesses, shopping malls, local services, etc., and their sheer generosity.
+She was arguably one of the most beautiful women in the area, too, often being the center of attention, especially as she later tied the knot with Marcelo Macarrón.
+Around the 1970s, Nora and Marcelo first came across one another by pure chance, considering the latter was studying medicine in Córdoba City, just for them to fall head over heels.
+They eventually married and chose to settle down in her hometown, where they first built a home in a small apartment while working hard to make a name for themselves.

-According to records, this exclusive neighborhood is where Nora and Maecelo primarily raised their children: a son they’d named Facundo Macarrón and their daughter Valentina Macarrón.
-However, except for 51-year-old Nora, nobody was at home on the last weekend of November 2006, so she decided to enjoy this personal time, starting with a dinner alongside close friends.
-Less than 2 days later, in the early hours of Sunday, November 26, she was found dead on Valentina’s single bed – she was naked, face-up, and the belt of her robe was double-knotted around her neck.
-It was clear she had been killed when she was supposed to be home alone, so the question of who was responsible arose.
+Little did anyone know that his career as a trauma doctor, as well as her philanthropy, would soon propel them into wealth, resulting in them ultimately moving to the Villa Golf gated community.
+According to records, this exclusive neighborhood is where Nora and Marcelo primarily raised their children: a son, Facundo Macarrón, and a daughter, Valentina Macarrón.
+On the last weekend of November 2006, 51-year-old Nora was home alone, so she decided to enjoy this personal time and started with a dinner alongside close friends.
+Less than 2 days later, in the early hours of November 26, she was found dead on Valentina’s single bed.
+She was lying on her back, without clothes on, and the belt of her robe was double-knotted around her neck.
+She had been killed when she was supposed to be home alone, so the question of who was responsible arose.

 Nora Dalmasso’s Case Was Marred by Rumors and Mismanagement

-However, as per reports, the police failed to secure the scene when it was most crucial, resulting in nearly 30 people having access to it, including investigators, Nora’s mother, as well as a priest.
+However, as per reports, the police failed to secure the scene when it was most crucial, resulting in nearly 30 people having access to it, including investigators, Nora’s mother, and a priest.
 The fact that journalists had started crowding the gates of the home didn’t help either, and the ensuing silence from detectives, prosecutors, friends, and family regarding what had transpired led to the beginning of rumors.
 According to reports, since the basic details had been revealed and officials had gathered that Nora most probably knew her killer, owing to a lack of defensive wounds or struggle, the media ran with some guesses.

 Despite Several Suspects Having Been Accused, Nora Dalmasso’s Case Remains Unsolved

 Gaston was released less than 24 hours later, with it coming to light that even his friend’s confession was forced.
-Then, the focus shifted to the evidence present at the scene, which suggested that there was Macarrón DNA there, and one of them had to be the killer.
+The focus then shifted to the evidence present at the scene, which suggested the presence of Macarrón DNA, and one of them had to be the killer.
 This led to the arrest of Facundo on the charges of murder and sexual abuse in late 2007, with prosecutors claiming he killed his mother because she couldn’t accept his sexuality – it was this investigation that outed him as a gay man.
-Not long after, though, the FBI was consulted, and they confirmed that the DNA was not related to the crime – the man primarily lived there, so of course, his DNA was at home.
+Not long after, the FBI was consulted, and they confirmed that the DNA was not related to the crime.
+They stated that the man primarily lived there, so of course, his DNA was at home.
 Similarly, years later, Nora’s husband was also charged with her murder, with the prosecution initially claiming he used a private jet to fly to and fro from Uruguay to kill his wife and also be on time for the golf tournament.

-Then, they shifted their accusation to him hiring hitmen to kill her, enraged over her affair, only to be officially acquitted following a trial in 2022.
-Yet, in December 2024, another name came to light, with additional trace DNA allegedly serving as evidence and a strand of his hair having been recovered from Nora’s groin area.
-This new suspect has been identified as Río Cuarto resident Roberto Barzola – he has since been charged with murder and sexual crimes, but he remains innocent until proven guilty.
-We should also mention that the statute of limitations on Nora’s killing has actually run out, so it’s unclear how things will proceed.
+The prosecutors then shifted their accusation to Marcelo hiring hitmen to kill her, enraged over her affair, only to be officially acquitted following a trial in 2022.
+Yet, in December 2024, another name came to light, with additional trace DNA allegedly serving as evidence and a strand of his hair having been recovered from Nora’s remains.
+This new suspect has been identified as a Río Cuarto resident and the floor shiner who worked on the Macarrón home in the days before the murder, Roberto Barzola.
+He has since been charged with murder and sexual crimes, but he remains innocent until proven guilty.
+The statute of limitations on Nora’s killing has run out, so it’s unclear how things will proceed.
 But until then, Nora’s case officially remains unsolved.